 All of these factors will yield different outcomes.
-For the sake of this post, I’m referring to dairy in a general but it’s worth noting that all of these factors make do make a difference.
+For the sake of this post, I’m referring to dairy in general, but it’s worth noting that all of these factors do make a difference.

 Let’s talk about what the research actually says!